Everything You Absolutely Must Do in Hilton Head, South Carolina

 Get a bird’s-eye view

 If you’re looking for something to really get your blood pumping, Zipline Hilton Head is perfect -- provided you aren’t afraid of heights.
 It also gives you a one-of-a-kind view of the island and all of its natural beauty, which more than makes up for possibly peeing your pants.
-You can choose to do a two-hour zipline tour or challenge course, allowing you to see the island from a totally unique perspective, or you can get out on the water and become a legit sky pirate on a parasail adventure.
+While the zipline tour is currently suspended (pun intended), their aerial adventure challenge course features challenging activities between 12 and 36 feet off the ground, allowing you to see the island from a totally unique perspective.
+If you want to take social distancing to new heights, you can consider becoming a sky pirate on a parasail adventure, which gets you 500 feet above the water (and away from other people).

 Hit a hole in one